erikvalkering/pigro/README.md

 // etc.
 ```

-As can be seen, keeping track of this extra flag has has a negative impact on the maintainability of the code (in fact, there is a bug in the code).
+As can be seen, code written in this way has a negative impact on the maintainability of it (in fact, there is a bug in the code).

 Instead, it would be better to combine each initialization function and its corresponding flag into a single entity.
 This is where the `pigro::lazy()` function comes into play.
 Using it will wrap an existing function, and make sure that it will be called at most once:
 ```c++